 Sean and I finally went away for the weekend for the first time in almost five years.
 Sean’s parents stayed with the boys, and we went to Maastricht, – a marvelous town in the south of the Netherlands.

 We had such a good time, I didn’t particularly want to come back.
-It was unbelievably refreshing to spend time together with my husband.
-Have each other’s undivided attention.
-Use the toilet when you want to and not when you don’t have time to pee and have to wait for hours until you are reminded of the forgotten almost exploding bladder by the sudden sharp pain in your belly.
+It was unbelievably refreshing to spend time together with my husband without our offsprings.
+It was so exciting to have each other’s undivided attention, sleep in, and be able to use the toilet when I wanted to (versus not having time to pee and having to wait for hours until I was reminded of the forgotten almost exploding bladder by a sudden sharp pain in my belly).

-And then just take your time on that toilet, sweetly relaxing your body and not having to involuntarily stop the natural process of what you are doing and run to the rescue of a screaming desperate abandoned for two minutes child somewhere in the dangerous living room.
+I very much enjoyed my time on that toilet, leisurely relaxing my body and not having to involuntarily stop the natural process of what I was doing and run to the rescue of a screaming, desperate, abandoned-for-two-minutes child somewhere in the dangerous jungle of the living room.

-And slowly have breakfast, sipping on our coffee and chewing the delicious food that someone else made for us.
-And take our time.
+It was delightful to slowly have breakfast, sipping on our coffee, and chewing the delicious food that someone else made for us.
+And take our sweet time.
 Enjoying the uninterrupted bliss of a peaceful winter morning.
 Every.
 Second.
 In peace and quiet.
-No sweet high-pitched voice yelling something into my face.
+No sweet, high-pitched voice yelling something into my face.
 Quiet and peace.